Exam Overviews & Strategies

 By knowing these facts in advance, you can tailor your approach for reading each passage so that you can learn the most material in the shortest amount of time.

 The SAT Reasoning test is one of two major standardized tests accepted by colleges and universities in the United States.
-Most parents may recall that the SAT contained two sections (Verbal & Mathematics) with the highest possible score of a 1600.
-This is no longer the case.
-As of 2005, the SAT has a maximum score of 2400 points, and is now comprised of ten sections from the following three categories:
+As of 2016, the SAT has reverted to a 1600-point scale comprised of two scores: